Today's Bible Reading: Luke 17

 Selected Biblical Text

 Being asked by the Pharisees when the kingdom of God would come, he answered them, "The kingdom of God is not coming with signs to be observed, nor will they say, 'Look, here it is!' or 'There!' for behold the kingdom of God is in the midst of you."
-(Luke 17:20-21)
+(Luke 17:20-21 ESV)

 Reflecting and Thinking

 The kingdom!
-Today's text is a very small section in a much larger chapter.
-Other themes in this chapter are equally worthy of note--sin, repentance, faith, duty, and gratitude.
+Today's text is a small section in a much longer chapter.
+Other themes in this chapter are equally worthy of note -- sin, repentance, faith, duty, and gratitude.
 What is Jesus saying in today's selected biblical text?
 Several possibilities come to mind.
 He is saying that it is easy to miss the kingdom.
 Some look for the kingdom in the wrong places.
 It is easy to misidentify the kingdom.
 Some think they have found the kingdom when they have not.
 They point here or there, thinking the kingdom is within their grasp, but they are wrong.
 They are missing the kingdom.
 Some will try to study their way to the kingdom by observing the signs and times, but the kingdom is not advanced or brought to fruition by such careful observations.
 Some will become overly enamored by timing questions, always wanting to know the "when" and missing the "what" and the "why."
 The presence of the kingdom is subtle because it is not an external reality to be identified.
 The kingdom is not physical and external.
 It is spiritual and internal.
 The kingdom is not a visible entity or reality.
-Jesus claims that the kingdom is already among them (through his presence among them) and that they have missed it and failed to see it.
+Jesus claims that the kingdom is already among them (through his presence among them) and that they have missed it.
+They have failed to see it.

-Dear God, we so desperately want to see and experience kingdom realities; we also at times are tempted to buy into external measurements and evidences.
+Dear God, we so desperately want to see and experience kingdom realities; we at times are tempted to buy into external measurements and evidences.
 Help us focus on authentic kingdom realities and biblical kingdom values.
 Help us understand what it means to advance the things of the kingdom, beginning with our firm allegiance to the King and his will.
 Help us avoid the distractions and misunderstandings that so commonly beset us.
 We pray in the name of King Jesus, Amen.